jonaylor89/pythontut/Section2.md

     print(d)
 ```

-The way programmers make function do cool shit is with logic
+The way programmers make function do cool things is with logic
-(true, false)
+i.e. (true, false)

 This function takes in two numbers and prints the bigger one